qiuyue1993/Notes/CVPR2020/Reading list.md

 - Transform and Tell:Entity-Aware News Image Captioning

+Abstract: We propose an end-to-end model which generates captions for images embedded in news articles.

+Previous challenges: News image captioning rely on real-worldknowledge, especially about named entities; and they typically have linguistically rich captions that include uncommon words.

+Method: We address the first challenge by associating words in the caption with faces and objects in the image, via a multi-modal, multi-head attention mechanism.
+We tackle the second challenge with a state-of-the-art transformer language model that uses byte-pair-encoding to generate captions as a sequence of word parts.

+Result: On the GoodNews dataset,  our model outperforms the previous state of the art by a factor of four in CIDEr score (13 → 54).

+We also introduce the NYTimes800k dataset which is 70% larger than GoodNews, has higher article quality, and includes the locations of images within articles as an additional contextual cue.

 ### Visual Referring Expression (Oral:3/6)

 - Graph-Structured Referring Expression Reasoning in the Wild (**Oral**)